Eucaa/historebay/README.md

 * Checkout option - a button to refer to the payment view.
 * Payment option - a button to confirm and proceed with purchase.
 * Re-direct user to register - this function automatically redirects the unregistered user to the login screen where they can either log in to their account or continue further to create one to purchase products from Historebay.
 * Profile - allows the user to see their profile which is registered in the database.
+* Opening new tab to read general info of Historebay - when clicking on either the About, Terms & Conditions, Privacy & Cookies or Contact page.
+A new tab with the chosen information will be openend.
+  This way, the user will be able to shop futher for items while being able to read about general conditions of Historebay at the same time.

 ## Features Left to Implement
 * Favorite option - to let users favorite a product.
 * Broad description of product - on the details page only, a more broad description of a product it's whereabouts, origin and previous owners can be given.
+Thus, also widening the max amount of characters that a description can have.
 * A suggestion option - if a registered user adds a product to their cart, a suggested and related product could be shown via related tags that the products might have.
 * Newsletter Subscription - there could be a newsletter to inform registered user about newly arrived products on the page.
 * Online chat with Historebay - an online chat with Historebay where registered users can contact historebay directly.